-Market risk is the risk that changes in market prices, such as interest rates and equity prices, that will affect the Company's income or the value of its holdings in liquid securities.
+Market risk is the risk that changes in market prices, such as interest rates and equity prices, will affect the Company's income or the value of its holdings in liquid securities.

 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company is exposed to interest rate risk to the extent that its credit facilities are based on variable rates of interest.
-The Company has the option to convert all variable rate term facilities to fixed rate term facilities.
+The Company has the option to convert all variable-rate term facilities to fixed-rate term facilities.

-At September 30, 2012, the interest rate profile of the Company's long-term debt was as follows:
+At December 31, 2012, the interest rate profile of the Company's long-term debt was as follows:

-Fixed rate facilities \$ 37,800
+Fixed rate facilities \$ 36,076

-Variable rate facilities 11,655
+Variable rate facilities 10,804

-Total long-term debt \$ 49,455
+Total long-term debt \$ 46,880

-As at September 30, 2012, a one-percent change in the interest rate applied to the Company's variable rate long-term debt will change annual income before income taxes by approximately \$116.
+As at December 31, 2012, a one percent change in the interest rate applied to the Company's variable-rate long-term debt will change annual income before income taxes by approximately \$108.

 The Company has exposure to fluctuations in the market prices of its preferred shares portfolio.
 Investments are made only in securities authorized in the investment guidelines approved by the Company's Board of Directors.
 The Company's CFO and CEO must authorize all transactions and detailed reports summarizing the performance of the investment portfolio are made to the Board of Directors quarterly.
-As at September 30, 2012, a one-percent change in the market price of the investments will change income before income taxes by approximately \$159 (December 31, 2011 - \$167).
+As at December 31, 2012, a one percent change in the market price of the investments will change income before income taxes by approximately \$159 (December 31, 2011 - \$167).